 - Whether or not it is the master distribution point

 - Whether or not it is the root instance

 - Hostname

 - URL

 - Reported IP address

 - jamfds binary version

 - Operating system

 - Operating system version

 - Total memory

 - Available memory

 - Hard drive size

 - Hard drive used space

 - 1. Log in to the JSS with a web browser.

 - 2. In the top-right corner of the page, click Settings 🗱 .

 - 3. Click Computer Management.
+On a smartphone or iPod touch, this option is in the pop-up menu.

-- 4. In the "Computer Management-Server Infrastructure" section, click JDS Instances ... - 5.
-Click the JDS instance you want to view inventory information for.
+- 4. In the "Computer Management-Server Infrastructure" section, click JDS Instances 🏠 .

+- 5. Click the JDS instance you want to view inventory information for.